Syed-Faheemuddin/Docker-projects/README.md

   - Go to the following [link](http://httpd.apache.org/docs/2.4/install.html) to download and install httpd.
 You can configure `httpd.conf` file.

 ## Running the docker-compose :
+Go to the above given directories

+> `cd <name of the directory>`

-Create a directory and paste the given `docker-compose.yml` file into the directory.
+Paste the given `docker-compose.yml` file into the directory.
 In the Terminal, head to the directory and run:

 > `docker-compose up -d`